xcore/sw_gpio_examples/app_sk_gpio_wifi_tiwisl_combo_demo/doc_quickstart/index.rst

 To setup up the system refer to the figure and instructions below

    #.
-Connect the Wi-Fi Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``TRIANGLE``.
+Connect the XA-SK-WIFI Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``TRIANGLE``.
    #.
 Connect the XA-SK-GPIO Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``SQUARE``.
    #.
 Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to the adapter.
    #.
 Connect the XTAG-2 to the host PC.